ssfsx17/sky-islands/readable.md

 ### Island Statistics

 For each of the following, roll 10 dice and multiply by 10.
 This is a total of 10 times that you roll the dice.
-This will result in excesses or deficits that you must deal with the consequences of.
+This will result in deficits that you must deal with the consequences of.

 Inhabitants: